ChargePi/ChargePi-docs/docs-services/modem-setup.md

     WantedBy=multi-user.target
 ```

-**Golang should be installed and the binary should be added to PATH variable.**
+**Go should be installed and the binary should be added to PATH variable.**

 Repeat next steps for both files: